Chronic Illness takes many things from us. Some aspects of our diseases we can’t control but there are some we need to find a way to overcome.

 ” You’re only a prisoner when you lose hope”

-I know my recovery is going to be difficult.
-I know I may have to accept a new normal but I also know I need to be proactive and never stop ensuring my life is free from unnecessary prison bars.
+I know my disease is going to be difficult to navigate.
+I know I may have to accept a new normal over and over.
+I also know I need to be proactive.

 If you’re looking for genuine support, care, understanding and friendship, you are so welcome to join my closed Facebook support forum, Medical Musings with Friends .
 It’s a safe place to connect with others living with chronic and complex diseases, who truly understand the daily challenges.
 A warm welcome awaits.